webplatform/docs-wpd/CSS_property_guide/index.md

 Now on to the syntax and value explanations

+====Syntax====

-* Syntax - you should provide a different line for all notable different value types, which are then explained in the "Values" section
+You should provide a different line for all notable different value types, which are then explained in the "Values" section

 for example